2021 Auckland supermarket stabbing: Coronial inquest first phase

+Coronial inquest second phase

+The second and third phases of the coronial inquests commenced on 13 July 2026, focusing on the factors which contributed to Samsudeen's radicalisation and his attitudes towards women.
+During the first day, a probation officer told the inquest that Samsudeen had initially been cooperative at the start of his incarceration but had become violent and uncooperative towards the end of his incarceration.
+During the second day, Samsudeen's former mentor testified about his embrace of radical Islamic ideas and beliefs.
+Forensic psychiatrist Dr Justin Barry-Walsh also told the coroner that Samsudeen posed a threat to women, citing his behaviour towards his lawyer.
+Forensic psychiatrist Dr Ian Goodwin also testified about Samsudeen's stalking and harassment behaviours before the 2021 stabbing incident.
+He said that he believed that police orders stopping the defendant from stalking his female lawyer and a police officer triggered the defendant's stabbing attack.
+On 17 July, Samsudeen's former flatmate told the coroner about his sympathies for ISIS, which included watching ISIS recruitment and fighting videos, and praising ISIS attacks as victories.

 Aftermath

 On the evening of the stabbing, the Crown Solicitor applied to the High Court to lift the suppression order concerning the attacker, which was issued in July 2018.
 The High Court ruled it would allow publication as there was no longer a proper basis for it, but delayed this for 24 hours to give the attacker's family time to be contacted and his lawyers time to give instructions and seek a new name suppression order if they wished.

 A North Shore teenager who had already been planning an Islamic terror attack felt inspired by the supermarket stabbing and intended to execute his plan earlier.
 He was arrested on 8 September, with police finding bomb-making ingredients in his home.